chadsansing/cineris-campaign/sessions/session-4-spoilers.md

 PCs can rush this avatar resulting in a lava wave and buried sword; they wan watch, resulting in a melting avatar and unclaimed swaord; they can try to address the avatar and ask questions using skills and talents, and then wind up with one the previous outcomes.
 This avatar is working in a temple to Aarok with a forge and a pool of water and a mural described in the last session's notes.
 Mountains --> lake --> coiled sea serpetn --> volcano --> city on its side.
 Touching the sea serpent trigger's Aarok's jealousy and a burning bleeding from the fingertips resulting in the loss of 1 HP.
 All representations of Gotnafiskr carry this curse.

-#### Old Embry
+#### Old Embrey

 Crazed Aarok-workshipping artificer and adherent of the old ways who left Root over his plans to manufacture a future victory against the Risk Eaters.
 Insane now, Bloody nails, self-inflicted gouges, blood-stained plans, a read crystal shard, rantings about, "Root is watching!", "Aarok is coming!", "The shadows are not empty!", and "The emptiness is full of things we pushed aside!"

-Embry is a surviving Sootbeard who came here to hide.
+Embrey is a surviving Sootbeard who came here to hide.
 The Sootbeards went west to fight the humans, and few made it home; the presence of human miners and workers and dwarves from other families from Visus drove out the rest.
 The recent necromantic catastrophe of zombie fishmuck has all but shuttered the mine and starved Visus.

-Embry learned how to use ritual magic and a variable number of practioners to create large shadow caches the size of rooms and small homes.
+Embrey learned how to use ritual magic and a variable number of practioners to create large shadow caches the size of rooms and small homes.
 His plans suggest how to create even larger spaces and that crystals within a cache might still work with one another.

 Every living thing and intelligent artifact shut within a cache stands the chance of passing through others as horrors, apparitions, or other kinds of phantom attackers.
 What you perceive there and where you look creates your safety or undoing.

-Rolls PCs make against 8 (against Embry's insanity) may garner some other answers to PCs' questions.
+Rolls PCs make against 8 (against Embrey's insanity) may garner some other answers to PCs' questions.

 ### Stock NPCs